-Direct, Indirect, and Cumulative Impacts: With the No Action alternative, no direct impacts to endangered species or their critical habitat would occur.
+Direct and Indirect Impacts: With the No Action alternative, no direct impacts to endangered species or their critical habitat would occur (Table 5-2).
 Existing conditions would persist and listed threatened, endangered, or protected species would likely continue to be subject to institutional recognition and further regulations and federal management.
-Other listed species could also be adversely impacted by the continued habitat loss and degradation, including the inflated heelsplitter mussel.
+Listed species could also be adversely impacted by the continued habitat loss and degradation in the study area, including the inflated heelsplitter mussel.